nus-cs2103-AY2021S1/tp/docs/team/euzintan.md

 - Code contributed: [tP Code Dashboard]()

-- **Class Implementation**:
+- **Class Implementation**: Planned and created all
-- **New Feature**: Created all Tutorial Group related features, including addTG, deleteTG, editTG, findTG and viewStudent.
+- **New Feature**: Implemented all Tutorial Group related features, including addTG, deleteTG, editTG, findTG and viewStudent.
 This includes the Parsers for each of the commands as well.
     - What it does: Allows TAs to add different Tutorial Groups to different Modules
     - Justifications: TAs could be teaching multiple Tutorial Groups across different Modules.
 This feature helps them